 Moisturizing oil: Almond oil absorbs easily and quickly.
 It is highly emollient, which means it balances the absorption of moisture and the loss of moisture.
 After washing and drying your face, dab a small amount of almond oil onto your skin.
 No need to rinse.
 It can be used on the body to reduce stretch marks, as well as the lips to soften and smooth.

 Anti-aging oil: Almond oil’s retinoids can help reverse sun damage, reduce the appearance of acne scars, and improve cell renewal.
-It can also soften crepey skin on arms and legs.
+It can also soften crepey skin on the arms and legs.

 Hair and nail treatment oil: Soften and strengthen hair as you tame frizz and add shine.
 Because of its fungicidal and antibacterial properties, you can use almond oil as a treatment for dandruff and to hydrate the scalp.
 Massage organic oil into the scalp, put on a shower cap, and leave on overnight.
 Almond oil can help restore the protective oil barrier that many products strip out of hair.
 Almond oil’s proteins can help strengthen brittle nails.